vtman/novoUoM/README.md

 <tt>coinCleanPairLSF.exe D:\NOVO\conData\out test 5</tt>

 <h3 id="link_coin_two">coinTwoLSF: searching for two hits</h3>

-The input file is the cleaned binary file of coincident pairs of events (inside one scintillation rod) produced by <tt>coinCleanPairLSF.exe</tt>.
-We find two hits (two pairs of events occuring inside two different scintillation rods) within a chosen time frame (as several samples).
-The output file contains tow pairs of block data (so four blocks of data).
-The same pair of events (for one scintillation rod) may combine with multiple other pairs, all of them will be listed.
+The input file is the cleaned binary file of coincident pairs of events (within a single scintillation rod) produced by <tt>coinCleanPairLSF.exe</tt>.
+We find two hits (two pairs of events occurring inside two different scintillation rods) within a chosen time frame (as several samples).
+The output file contains two pairs of block data (so four blocks of data).
+The same pair of events (for one scintillation rod) may combine with multiple other pairs; we list all of them.
+The code outputs a matrix of the number of coincident events.

 <h4>Parameters</h4>